n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmgooglepalm.md

 ## Node parameters

-**Model**: the model to use to generate the completion. n8n dynamically loads models from the Google PaLM API and you will only see the models available to your account.
+* **Model**: Select the model to use to generate the completion. n8n dynamically loads models from the Google PaLM API and you'll only see the models available to your account.

 ## Node options

-* **Maximum Number of Tokens**: the completion length, in characters.
+* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
-* **Sampling Temperature**: controls the randomness of the sampling process.
+* **Sampling Temperature**: Use this option to control the randomness of the sampling process.
 A higher temperature creates more diverse sampling, but increases the risk of hallucinations.
-* **Top K**: the number of token choices the model uses to generate the next token.
+* **Top K**: Enter the number of token choices the model uses to generate the next token.
-* **Top P**: use a lower value to ignore less probable options.
+* **Top P**: Use this option to set the probability the completion should use.
+Use a lower value to ignore less probable options.

 ## Templates and examples